 OSHA does not directly represent injured workers, however.
 Instead, injured workers in Maryland may seek compensation from workers’ compensation insurance, which most Maryland employers are required to carry.
 Workers’ compensation pays for medical bills, partial lost wages, vocational rehabilitation, and other needs an employee might have after being injured on the job in Maryland.

 How Can Construction Workers’ Protect Their Rights?

 The first step any worker should take after a construction injury is to seek medical attention, especially if the injury is severe.
 Then, file a workers’ compensation claim with your employer as soon as possible.
-The experienced Maryland construction accident lawyers at Alpert Schreyer, LLC can help you handle the paperwork and negotiate with your employer or their workers’ compensation insurer if a dispute arises, so that you get the compensation you need after an accident.
+An experienced St. Charles construction site injury attorney can help you handle the paperwork and negotiate with your employer or their workers’ compensation insurer if a dispute arises, so that you get the compensation you need after an accident.
 For a free and confidential consultation, call us today or fill out our free online form.